xcapaldi/tbkm/README.md

 We have submitted a publication for review on our experimental data and the results of our new knotting model.
 Upon publication, I will update this documentation and we ask that you cite our paper if you use this model or code for your own work.
-In the meantime, please feel free contact me at xavier.capaldi at mail.mcgill.ca
+In the meantime, please feel free contact me at capaldix at physics.mcgill.ca

 ## Requirements